mcuee/libusbk/README.md

-# usb-travis
-Automatically exported from code.google.com/p/usb-travis

-# Status: unmaintained and with limited support as lack of developers to take over

 # libusbK Overview #
 libusbK is a complete driver/library solution for vendor class usb device interfaces.
 If you are a usb developers or usb device